EliyahuYadegari/DeepZF-Project/README.md

 **Credits**

-This project was developed in collaboration with my project partner, [Eden Ben-David](https://github.com/edenbdv), in the lab of Prof. Yaron Orenstein.
+This project was developed in collaboration with my project partner, [Eden Ben-David](https://github.com/edenbdv), in the [lab of Prof. Yaron Orenstein] (https://github.com/OrensteinLab/DeepZF)..

 **Project Article**